jkeohan/rctr-9-8-20/w07d14/intro-to-styled-components.md

 <hr>

- One of the most popular and advanced is [Styled Components](https://www.styled-components.com/).

-Since `styled components` in an npm package and therefor a dependency it must first be installed.
+Since `styled components` in an npm package, and therefor a dependency, it must first be installed.

 <img src="https://i.imgur.com/zCX1cFF.png" />